Delta Independent Science Board Members

 Professor in the Department of Civil, Environmental and Architectural Engineering and a Fellow of the Institute of Arctic and Alpine Research at the University of Colorado.

 Dr. Diane McKnight began her career with the United States Geological Survey.
 Her research focuses on the coupling of hydrology, aquatic ecology, and water quality.
 Dr. McKnight has studied streams, lakes, and wetlands in diverse regions, including the arctic tundra in Alaska, polar desert streams in Antarctica, alpine lakes in the Rocky Mountains, and wetlands in Botswana.
 She has been president of the American Society of Limnology and Oceanography and editor of Journal of Geophysical Research-Biogeosciences and has served on numerous committees for the National Research Council.
 She is a fellow of the American Geophysical Union (AGU) and the American Association for the Advancement of Science (AAAS), a member of the National Academy of Engineering, and received the John Dalton Award from the European Geophysical Union.
 From 2015 to 2018, she served as a program officer with the Arctic Program at the National Science Foundation (NSF).
-She is currently the chair of the Executive Board of the Long Term Ecological Research Network.
+She is currently the chair of the Executive Board of the Long-Term Ecological Research Network.
+Her first term on the Delta ISB was from September 1, 2020, to August 31, 2025.
+Her second term on the Delta ISB is from September 1, 2025, to August 31, 2030.
+See Dr. McKnight’s CV for more details.

 Lisa Wainger - Past Chair